 We may use your personal information for:

-Where the Privacy Act permits us to do so, we may also disclose your credit related information (in respect of commercial credit) to CRBs such as Veda or Dunn & Bradstreet, if you apply for commercial credit or request to increase in your commercial credit limit with Midwich Australia.
+Where the Privacy Act permits us to do so, we may also disclose your credit related information (in respect of commercial credit) to CRBs such as Veda or Dunn & Bradstreet, if you apply for commercial credit or request to increase in your commercial credit limit with Midwich New Zealand.

-Where Midwich Australia collects information that we are likely to disclose to a CRB, please note:
+Where Midwich New Zealand collects information that we are likely to disclose to a CRB, please note:

 We do not disclose your personal information for any secondary purposes unless your consent has been given or as required by law, and we will not sell or license any personal information that we collect from you.